Unix System Architecture and Unix File System Structure

 - Commands and Utilities

-Kernel is the central core that interacts directly with the hardware of the system.
+Kernel is the central core of the operating system that interacts directly with the hardware of the system.

 The main functions of Kernel are: